GDPR and Real Estate AI: How to Automate Without Breaking Privacy Laws

 Solaia Team

 The promise of AI in real estate is simple: faster responses, more qualified leads, higher conversion rates.
 But for agencies operating in Europe, there's a crucial dimension that most AI vendors ignore entirely — data privacy regulation.
+(The upside is real: see why response time is worth getting right, the compliant way.)

 Why GDPR Matters More Than You Think